salvatorecalderaro/geco_explainer/README.md

 # GECo Explainer

-A community-based subgraph search explainer for Graph Neural Networks.
+A community-based explainer for Graph Neural Networks.

 ---